Yuzuk1Shimotsuki/apple-music-alac-atmos-downloader/README.md

 - Add support for synchronized and unsynchronized lyrics.
 - Add support for decoding files for arm64 platforms.

+### Special thanks to chocomint for creating agent-arm64.js

 ### Supported Formats

 - ALAC `(audio-alac-stereo)`